Health and Wellness

 UNCSA is testing symptomatic students for COVID-19 on campus.
 Faculty and staff should contact their medical provider for testing or use another local testing site such as CVS, Novant GoHealth, or StarMed.

-UNCSA is conducting surveillance testing for unvaccinated students only, to help identify areas where COVID-19 is present, and therefore, whether further testing is needed.
-UNCSA will have surveillance testing for unvaccinated students, faculty, and staff, every three weeks beginning Wednesday, Aug.
+UNCSA is conducting surveillance testing for students, faculty and staff without proof of vaccination, to help identify areas where COVID-19 is present, and therefore, whether further testing is needed.
+UNCSA will have surveillance testing every three weeks beginning Wednesday, Aug.
 25, 2021, from 11 a.m. to 2 p.m. in Eisenberg Social Hall.

 Contact tracing is conducted by UNCSA and the Forsyth County Health Department.